Civil Police – PA/Hamas

 In Area A of the West Bank, the Civil Police is the Palestinian Authority’s main law enforcement apparatus.
 It handles ordinary police functions such as combating crime and upholding public order, and is also in charge of the PA’s prisons.
 The Civil Police has various sub-branches including criminal investigation, drug enforcement, public order, traffic, emergency response, and women’s police.
 In theory, the PCP reports to the Minister of Interior.
 It receives training from the EU’s Police Mission for the Palestinian Territories (EUPOL COPPS).

-The Gaza police force was initially known as the Executive Force, which was formed in 2007 by order of the Minister of Interior under the National Unity Government (the minister, Said Seyam, was assassinated by Israel during the 2008-09 military offensive).
-The Executive Force was initially led by the PRC‘s Jamal Abu Samhadana and allowed Hamas to administer executive power after Fatah security forces refused to work under the government’s authority.
-The dispute was a precursor to the Fatah-Hamas fighting in 2007.
+The Gaza police force, which was initially known as the Executive Force, was formed in May 2006 by order of the Hamas Minister of Interior Said Seyam.
+(Seyam was assassinated by Israel during the 2008-09 Gaza war.)
+The Executive Force was initially led by the PRC‘s Jamal Abu Samhadana and allowed Hamas to administer executive power after Fatah security forces refused to work under the authority of the Hamas government.
+The dispute was a precursor to the subsequent Fatah-Hamas fighting that erupted in June 2007.